 Douglas House – Hidden at Duval

 Douglas House, hidden just off Duval Street, is another Old Town gem.
-Its courtyard, surrounded by greenery and with an alluring pool, is great for cooling off during hot Key West days.
-The peaceful Douglas House aura goes hand in hand with the Key West setting.
+Its courtyard, surrounded by greenery and with an alluring pool, is great for cooling off during hot Key West days (and a romantic place to be).

 Blue Marlin – Key West value

 You can find cheaper rates in Key West too.
 At the low-key Blue Marlin motel, you base yourself at the southern end of Old Town.
 It’s a quieter area that still gives you prime access to top attractions, including the Southernmost Point and Key West Butterfly & Nature Conservatory.

 Best things to do in Key West FAQ